Minestrone Soup Recipe2013-05-12

 Check out the vitamins in this recipe too.
 Each serving has almost a full days requirement of Vitamin A and 1/3 of our daily requirement of Vitamin C. This one little recipe is a nutritional powerhouse.

 Italians call soup minestra, so you can see where minestrone gets its name.
+It basically just means soup.
+And this is a delicious, healthy one.

 If you like this recipe, I’d love you to Pin it to Pinterest, Tweet about it, Like it on Facebook and leave a comment below.